 CHART 2: -GE/J 4 hour

 This chart shows the gap from 159.90 levels to 160.50 levels.
 The 160 level is a BRN and the price denies retesting that level indicating that buyers have made a strong resolve to take the price substantially upwards.
 From 21st Nov to 25th Nov the price makes a strong up move.
-I have missed the initial entry as I did not find any low risk entry opportunities.
-Hence I needed to wait for the entry at an appropriate level with a low risk.
+I have missed the initial entry as I did not find any low-risk entry opportunities.
+Hence I needed to wait for the entry at an appropriate level with low risk.

 CHART 3: -G/J 1 hour